Home > Treatment Programs > Treatment Methods

 Cognitive Behavioral Therapy (CBT) is highly effective in treating anxiety disorders.
 CBT is an integration of two originally separate theoretical approaches to understand and treat psychological disorders; the behavioral approach, and the cognitive approach.

 The cognitive approach focuses on the role of the mind, and specifically on cognitions.
-Patients with OCD often suffer from overestimating the probability of danger as well as jumping to conclusions without evidence to support their thoughts.
-During treatment, OCD sufferers are taught to identify and self-correct these misconceptions, and cognitive therapy helps restructure thinking patterns which support their fears.
+Patients with OCD and anxiety often suffer from overestimating the probability of danger as well as jumping to conclusions without evidence to support their thoughts.
+During treatment, sufferers are taught to identify and self-correct these misconceptions, and cognitive therapy helps restructure thinking patterns which support their fears.
 Cognitive therapy teaches you healthy and effective ways of responding to obsessive thoughts, without resorting to compulsive behavior.

 Behavioral therapy helps people modify their reactions to anxiety-provoking situations.
 It is also used to educate individuals in methods of self control, and focuses on problems in the present rather than in the past.
 One type of behavioral therapy is Exposure Response Prevention, or ERP, which is explained below.

-Recent studies have significantly advanced the understanding of how CBT affects the brain and its effectiveness in treating many disorders including OCD, panic disorder, and post traumatic stress disorder to name a few.
+Recent studies have significantly advanced the understanding of how CBT affects the brain and its effectiveness in treating many disorders including anxiety, OCD, panic disorder, and post traumatic stress disorder to name a few.
 A patient receiving CBT administered in the traditional manner of treatment one time per week can expect to see clinical improvements in up to 12 weeks.
 However, in a study conducted at the University of California, Los Angeles, it was discovered that significant changes in brain activity were realized after just three to four weeks of CBT in a more intensive treatment program treating for OCD.
 These OCD patients showed significant improvements in their symptoms, depression, anxiety and overall functioning.
 Each person who enrolls at the Gateway Institute will be evaluated based on the symptoms that they present, and the best course of treatment will be established to ensure they get the most results from the program.

 Exposure Response Prevention (ERP)